 A note from the virtual wall

 In May of June 1968 the 7th marines were conducting operation Mameluke thrust in the S.W. area of Danang Vietnam.
-The 1st battalion 7th marines, after action report contains the following entry: “D + 16 4 June… night position was established with company L on objective 1 and 1/7 command group, company B & A on hill 1062.
+The 1st battalion 7th marines, after action report contains the following entry: “D + 16 4 June… night positions was established with company L on objective 1 and 1/7 command group, company B & A on hill 1062.
 At 2035H [8:35 pm].
 Company B’s perimeter received numerous frag & concussion grenades and a heavy volume of small arm’s fire.
 Company “B” returned fire on the enemy and a sporadic fire fight continued for almost 45 minutes.
 Friendly casualties were 6 KIA, 21 WIA (Evac) and 2 WIA (minor).
 A search of the area revealed 7 enemy KIA in green utilities.
 The enemy was identified as part of the T-3 Sapper Battalion.

 Bloody battle on Hill 1062

 Marines climbing up to the mountainous Apex Summit of hill 1062.
 The heat was brutal, in Vietnamese slang – Boo -Coo hot, a sweltering type of environmental climate.
 That had to be endured with (combat gear).
-Hill 1062 demonstrated to the marines who endured it, a type of crucible – physical, mental, emotional, strength, fortitude, determination to endure, which is a quality trait of all united states marines.
+Hill 1062 demonstrated to the Marines who endured it, a type of crucible – physical, mental, emotional, strength, fortitude, determination to endure, which is a quality trait of all united states marines.
 Marine’s are taught endurance.
-Hill 1062 was a crucible, that marines do not quit.
+Hill 1062 was a crucible, that Marines do not quit.